-The term loans of certain subsidiaries are charged against the leasehold land (Note 14), leasehold land (Note 5) and buildings (Note 3) of the subsidiaries, and are backed by the corporate guarantee from the Company.
+The term loans of certain subsidiaries are charged against the freehold land and building (Note 6), leasehold land (Note 5 and Note 14) and buildings (Note 3) of the subsidiaries, and are supported by the corporate guarantee from the Company.

-Bankers' acceptances and bank overdrafts are charged by leasehold land and machineries of the subsidiaries and backed by corporate guarantee from the Company.
+Bankers' acceptances and bank overdrafts are charged by leasehold land and machinery of certain subsidiaries and supported by the corporate guarantee from the Company.